Introduction

 People have a right to know about our activities, unless there is a good reason for them not to.

 An applicant (requester) is not required to provide a reason for requesting information.
-We, however, must justify when refusing a request.
+We, however, must justify any refusal to comply with a request.

 We will treat all requests for information equally.
 However, there may be some exceptions for vexatious requests and personal data.